Speed Racer: Speed Racer: The Movie (1993 film)

 In 1993, the episodes "The Car Hater" and "Race Against the Mammoth Car" were combined into a feature-length film and briefly released in theaters.
 It was later released on VHS and DVD and has been available on Hulu.
 The film also featured old commercials for Bondex ready-mix cementing, National Forest Service (featuring Smokey Bear), Flit insecticide spray, and Pure-Pak milk cartons (featuring Old King Cole), and a bonus cartoon, the Colonel Bleep episode The Treacherous Pirate.

 Live-action film

 The Wachowskis wrote and directed a live-action adaptation of Speed Racer, released on May 9, 2008.
-It was poorly received by most critics and was a box office failure, making just under $93 million worldwide against a production budget of at least $120 million (before prints and advertising).
+It was poorly received by most critics and was a box office failure, earning just under $93 million worldwide against a production budget of at least $120 million (before prints and advertising).
+In later years, the film would garner a strong cult following among filmmakers and audiences.

 One-act play

 In 1994, Pangea Corporation wrote and produced a one-act play titled Spridle: A One Man Show [sic], which debuted at San Diego Comic-Con and was a huge success.
 It chronicled what happened to all the Speed Racer characters after the show was canceled, following the concept that the characters were real and had private lives.
 Spritle, Speed's younger brother, relates the tell-all confessional piece as a disgruntled grown-up who is now sour that his career floundered after his celebrity status on the show.
 It was cited by Wizard magazine as one of the top 10 best sessions at Comic-Con 1994.
 The show was written by John Schulte and John Besmehn, produced, directed, and moderated by Cheryl Ann Wong.